Mathias Alten: Career

 Born in Gusenburg, Germany, Alten worked as an artist between 1890 and 1938.
 Although best known for his land- and seascapes he was also an accomplished portrait, floral, and animal painter.
 William H. Gerdts, a pre-eminent authority on American regional painting, describes Alten's style as that of a "second-generation Impressionist."
 Alten studied at the acclaimed Académie Julian and at the Académie Colarossi where he won a gold medal for the best figure drawing.
 As early in his career as 1905, Alten was being invited to show his paintings in museum exhibits.
 During his lifetime, his work was exhibited at the National Academy in New York, the Art Institute of Chicago, the Corcoran Gallery in Washington, D.C., the Pennsylvania Academy of the Fine Arts, the Detroit Institute of Art and other smaller venues.

-As catalogs from those aforementioned exhibits show, Alten's paintings hung among the works of acclaimed artists such as Childe Hassam, Edward Henry Potthast, Charles Russell, H.O.
-Tanner, Frederic Remington, O.E.
-Berninghaus, George Bellows, J.S.
-Sargent, E.L.
-Blumenschein, Thomas Eakins, William Merritt Chase, and William Wendt – as well as those of his similarly distinguished friends - H.R.
-Poore of Old Lyme, Connecticut, and E.I.
-Couse of Taos, New Mexico.

 According to Gerdts, "By 1898 Alten appears to have felt the need for greater professional training and exposure … to more cosmopolitan experience in artistic craftsmanship and association."
 He made a number of voyages to Europe; first to study his craft in Paris (with the help of wealthy patrons) in 1899.
-Then, attracted to the Hague School of Dutch artists, he spent 1910-11 working in the Netherlands amidst the settings favored by the Maris brothers, Jozef Israëls, Willem Roelofs, and even Vincent van Gogh and Piet Mondriaan's (Eng.
-"Mondrian") early work.
+Then, attracted to the Hague School of Dutch artists, he spent 1910-11 working in the Netherlands.
 Later, Alten fell under the influence of the work of Spanish painter Joaquín Sorolla.
-Several working trips to Spain followed.
+Several working trips to Spain followed, the first being in 1912.

 An exhibit of Alten's sun-drenched canvasses from the 1920s was held at the Holt Galleries in New York City.
 The Literary Digest for October 12, 1929, featured the showing with an article and a reproduction of one of the Spanish marine scenes on its front cover.
 This was perhaps the high point of Alten's national recognition.